pytorch-rl/deepq/README.md

 2. The learning process is extremely unstable, "forgetting" episodes are frequent.

-3. Some sessions were able to win the game (all the lines that pass the 200 mean episode durations line)
+3. In some sessions, the agent learned to win the game (all lines passing the 200 mean episode durations line)